Computing the Density of the Positivity Set for Linear Recurrence Sequences

-Bell and Gerhold have observed, by using a uniformity theorem in Cassels's book \cite{cassels59_introd_to_dioph_approx}, that the density is equal to the Lebesgue measure of a certain set.
-We proceed along the same path and go further by constructing this set, for which it is necessary to explicitly describe the multiplicative relations among the roots of the polynomial \eqref{eq:char poly}.
+Bell and Gerhold have observed, by using an equidistribution theorem due to Weyl, a version of which can be found in Cassels's book \cite{cassels59_introd_to_dioph_approx}, that the density is equal to the Lebesgue measure of a certain set.
+We proceed along the same path and go further by constructing this set, for which it is necessary to explicitly describe the multiplicative relations among the roots of the polynomial in~\eqref{eq:char poly}.
 Afterwards, the problem is reduced to checking the emptiness of a semialgebraic set, which can be done using the decidability of the theory of real closed fields, \ie Tarski's algorithm.
-These tools have been successfully employed by Ouaknine, Worrell, and others on a number of related problems, it is not surprising that they prove useful to bear on the problems of this paper as well.
+These tools have been successfully employed by Ouaknine, Worrell, and others, on a number of related problems, it is not surprising that they prove useful to bear on the problems of this paper as well.